bright/new-www/_posts/2017-11-12-http-request-logging-in-node.md

 ![Node.JS logging](/images/node-logging.jpeg)

 How about logging the other end of the processing pipeline?
 We have no generic way to attach a middleware to the end of processing and appending the `logRequestEnd` middleware manually at the end of each route definition would be very repetitive and cumbersome.
 But fortunately, `ServerResponse` is an [`EventEmitter`](https://nodejs.org/api/events.html#events_class_eventemitter) - it emits the events when it's finished and we can subscribe with our code there.
-Here is our updated code:
+Here is our updated code (TypeScript again):

 ```typescript
 const logRequestStart = (req: Request, res: Response, next: NextFunction) => {